Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Calculation of travelling wave solutions

 This equilibrium thus has a two-dimensional unstable manifold.
 At the other end, the eigenvalues near a point $(0,V_\infty,0)$ are

 with eigenvectors

 The zero eigenvalue $\lambda_1'$ (with eigenvector pointing along the $V$-axis) is due to the non-isolated nature of each fixed point.
 The other two eigenvalues are negative, indicating that trajectories are attracted to the $V$-axis in its neighbourhood.
-As there is one degree of freedom in trajectories leaving $(1,0,0)$, there is a one-parameter family of trajectories that connect $(1,0,0)$ to the $V$-axis, each ending at a different value of $V_\infty$ between $0$ and $1$.
+Because the unstable manifold is two-dimensional, there is one degree of freedom in trajectories leaving $(1,0,0)$.
+There is thus a one-parameter family of trajectories that connect $(1,0,0)$ to the $V$-axis, each ending at a different value of $V_\infty$ between $0$ and $1$.

-In \citet{colson2021travelling} trajectories of their similar system were found via a shooting algorithm.
-Here we compute solutions of \eqref{eqs:odeSystem} numerically by solving it as a boundary value problem on a large domain $z \in (0, z_\infty)$, using the numerical continuation package \textsc{Auto}-07p \citep{doedel2007auto}.
-This will allow us to compute solutions for more extreme values of parameters (in particular $\gamma$).
+We compute solutions of \eqref{eqs:odeSystem} numerically by solving it as a boundary value problem on a large domain $z \in (0, z_\infty)$, using the numerical continuation package \textsc{Auto}-07p \citep{doedel2007auto}.
+The use of numerical continuation will allow us to compute solutions for extreme values of parameters (in particular, very large $\gamma$).
 Appropriate boundary conditions are

-where $\varepsilon$ is a small parameter, and $z_\infty \gg 1$.
+where $\varepsilon$ is a small parameter and $z_\infty \gg 1$; in our calculations we take $\varepsilon = 10^{-5}$ and $z_\infty = 50$.
 These boundary conditions enforce that near $(1,0,0)$, trajectories are on the eigenvector with the smaller positive eigenvalue.
 For a given $\gamma$ and $c$ we are able to construct travelling wave solutions for any value of $V_\infty$ between 0 and 1, by starting at $V_\infty=0$ (at which point $V$ vanishes identically, and $U,W$ are solutions to the Fisher--KPP system), and then increasing $V_\infty$ by numerical continuation.

-We plot examples of such trajectories, projected onto the $(U,V)$ plane, in Fig.~\ref{fig:phasePlanes}.
-In this figure we choose two sets of parameters $(\gamma, c) = (1,1)$ and $(10, 1.24)$ in order to compare to the travelling wave solutions observed in the PDE simulations shown in Fig.~\ref{fig:PDESolutions}.